nataliaschlebinger/gaant-recipes/README.md

 ## Local Development

-In the project root, run
+In the project root, create a `django_secret.txt` file with a [SECRET_KEY](https://docs.djangoproject.com/en/4.2/ref/settings/#secret-key) string for the project, and then run

 ```
 docker compose up